saudapop/mystery-machine-learning/README.md

 2. **Start the back-end(if its not already running)**

 The back-end also needs to be running to make API calls.
-In a separate terminal,from the project root run
+In a separate terminal,**from the project root** run

 #### `npm start`